rebelsky/csc207c/_labs/debugging.md

 Use JUnit and the VSCode debugger to identify and correct the errors.

-*Note:* Your goal is to correct the errors in this approach.
+*Note:* Your goal is to correct the errors in _this approach_.
 Inserting slightly modified code from `removeAs` is not an acceptable strategy.

 ### Exercise 3: Exponentiation